RECON IMAGER Manual

 - Description – Description of the media being imaged.

-- Note – Any additional information relevant to the investigation.
+- Notes – Any additional information relevant to the investigation.

 Traditional Image Types